Wednesdays, 7 - 9 pm. September 10, 17, October 1, 8, ,15, 29(6 weeks)

 Learn the basics of painting traditional landscapes with watercolours.
 Extend your painting techniques using black ink and dry media with watercolours and explore a path towards self expression with gestural painting.

-Watercolour Explorations Supply List – Winter 2025
+Watercolour Explorations Supply List – Fall 2025

 Watercolour Paints